 - Optimising Glycaemic control

 This is a 1-2 day residential programme held at the University of Warwick.
 The cost of the Advanced Leaders' course also includes delivery of your first course with 25 students.
-Please contact the course co-ordinator for current charges.
+Please contact the Administration Team for current charges.

 Advanced Leaders are expected to: